samconnolly/DELightcurveSimulation/README.md

                                     standard deviation (without Poisson noise),
                                     which is used in simulations if present
 * Fourier_Transform()               - Calculate the lightcurve's Fourier transform
-                                    (calculated automatically if required)
+                                    (calculated automatically if required by another function)
-* Periodogram()                     - Calculate the lightcurve's periodogram (calculated automatically if required)
+* Periodogram()                     - Calculate the lightcurve's periodogram (calculated automatically if required by another function)

 ## Example usage: